jones58/brutalist-map/README.md

 ## TODO:

-- Tooltips on hover over feature - in hover.js.
+- Name on hover over - in hover.js.
-  -maybe onHover function that runs similar to the onclick one, where feature etc.

-- Test for different screen sizes.

 - Improve SEO.